h2non/ng-exam/README.md

 ### Goal

-This exam aims to evaluate a general technicals skillsets applied to a Web applications based on Angular taken from it's undestanding of the JavaScript language and particularities
+This exam aims to evaluate a general technical skillsets applied to a Web development based on Angular taken from a well undestanding of the JavaScript language to a well the proper implementation and framework features usage

-- General JavaScript knowlegde
-- AngularJS framework knowlegde

-### Pre-conditions
+### Conditions

+- You can create your own folder structure
 - You **cannot** use any JavaScript library that is not already provided
-- As a great developer, you should test your code (but full test coverage is not required)
+- As a great developer, you should test your code (however is not require to have full test coverage)
-- The Web is your friend, you can read documentation
+- The Web is your friend, you can read documentation and search help
 - You cannot edit must pass the provided JSHint validation directives

 ### Duration